-These terms are a source of confusion for many firms trying to determine their regulatory obligations under MiFID II.
+Trade publication and transaction reporting are terms that are often a source of confusion for many firms trying to determine their regulatory obligations under MiFID II.
 The main difference relates to the respective audience and purpose: trade publication (TP) (also often called “trade reporting”) is directed to the public and made for disclosure purposes, whereas transaction reporting (TR) is made to regulators for oversight of transactions.

 1. What’s the difference?